top of page

 Aa a co-founder of Obsidiana Duo, Yolanda bridges music, education, and interdisciplinary art by highlighting historically underrepresented Ibero-American and Canadian composers.
 Alongside mezzo-soprano Camila Montefusco, the duo has toured nationally under Prairie Debut and Debut Atlantic, and their work has been supported by grants from both the Canada Council for the Arts and the Ontario Arts Council.

 A versatile chamber musician, Yolanda is also a member of Solidaridad Tango Ensemble, an all-female group dedicated to exploring the expressive depth of tango music.
 The ensemble has performed in Toronto and Montreal and is currently preparing to record their second album in Buenos Aires.
-Yolanda also shares the stage with her husband, classical guitarist and pedagogue Lenny Ranallo, in a unique guitar and piano duo.
+Yolanda also shares the stage with classical guitarist and pedagogue Lenny Ranallo in a unique guitar and piano duo.
 Together, they have performed in venues such as the Four Seasons Centre in Toronto and for the Philadelphia Classical Guitar Society.

 Yolanda’s performance experience spans continents and genres.
-She has appeared as a soloist with the Xalapa Symphony Orchestra and the CSU Symphony Orchestra, and has earned accolades from Mexico’s Chamber Music National Competition and multiple concerto competitions.
+She has appeared as a soloist with the Xalapa Symphony Orchestra and the CSU Symphony Orchestra, and has earned awards from Mexico’s Chamber Music National Competition and multiple concerto competitions.
 From chamber ensembles like Trio Loja and the Sampanguita Flute Project to orchestral appearances with the Veracruz State Youth Orchestra, her work has taken her across North and South America, Europe, and even Antarctica through her residency with Holland America’s Lincoln Center Stage Piano Quartet.